OfficeDev/office-js-docs-pr/docs/excel/custom-functions-best-practices.md

 Keep in mind the following best practices when creating custom functions in your JavaScript file and specifying corresponding information in the JSON metadata file.

-* In the JavaScript file, specify function names in camelCase.
-For example, the function name `addTenToInput` is written in camelCase: the first word in the name starts with a lowercase letter and each subsequent word in the name starts with an uppercase letter.

-* In the JSON metadata file, specify the value of each `name` property in uppercase.
-The `name` property defines the function name that end users will see in Excel.
-Using uppercase letters for the name of each custom function provides a consistent experience for end users in Excel, where all built-in function names are uppercase.
+* Only use uppercase letters for a function's `name` and `id` in the JSON metadata file.
+Do not use a mix of cases or only lowercase letters.
+If you do, you may end up with two values that only differ by case which will cause unintentional overwriting of your functions.
+For example, a function object with an `id` value of **add** could be overwritten by declaration later in the file of function object with an `id` value of **ADD**.
+Additionally, the `name` property defines the function name that end users will see in Excel.
+Using uppercase letters for the name of each custom function provides a consistent experience in Excel, where all built-in function names are uppercase.

-* In the JSON metadata file, specify the value of each `id` property in uppercase.
-Doing so makes it obvious which part of the `CustomFunctions.associate` statement in your JavaScript code corresponds to the `id` property in the JSON metadata file (provided that your function name uses camelCase, as recommended earlier).
+* However, it is not necessary to capitalize the function's `name` when associating.
+For example, `CustomFunctions.associate("add", add)` is equivalent to `CustomFunctions.associate("ADD", add)`.

 * In the JSON metadata file, ensure that the value of each `id` property contains only alphanumeric characters and periods.

 * In the JSON metadata file, ensure that the value of each `id` property is unique within the scope of the file.
 That is, no two function objects in the metadata file should have the same `id` value.
-Additionally, do not specify two `id` values in the metadata file that only differ by case.
-For example, do not define one function object with an `id` value of **add** and another function object with an `id` value of **ADD**.

 * Do not change the value of an `id` property in the JSON metadata file after it's been associated with a corresponding JavaScript function name.
 You can change the function name that end users see in Excel by updating the `name` property within the JSON metadata file, but you should never change the value of an `id` property after it's been established.